New Valparaiso, Indiana Office Now Open!

 Designed for Class B and Class C fires only, CO₂ fire extinguishers blast a cold gas burst, thus removing the oxygen from the fire.
 You shouldn’t purchase a CO₂ extinguisher if you are likely dealing with Class A fires, as the extinguisher might not remove enough oxygen to put out the blaze.

-Another advantage of the CO₂ extinguisher is there is no residue leftover making it perfect for “delicate and costly electronic equipment…[and] food preparation areas, laboratories, and printing or duplicating areas.”
+Another advantage of the CO₂ extinguisher is no residue leftover, making it perfect for “delicate and costly electronic equipment…[and] food preparation areas, laboratories, and printing or duplicating areas.”

 ABC Powder Extinguishers

-They are versatile and the most common type of extinguisher as they work in a variety of hazardous situations.
+They are versatile and the most common type of extinguisher as they work in various hazardous situations.

 Class D Extinguishers

-A warning though, a Class D powder fire extinguisher is dangerous to use on Class A, Class B, or Class C fires.
+A warning, though, a Class D powder fire extinguisher is dangerous to use on a Class A, Class B, or Class C fire.

 Wet Chemical (Class K) Extinguishers